Quick Summary

 No, a large sum isn’t required for initial financial investment planning.
 Numerous investment options, such as mutual funds, bonds, or SIPs (systematic investment plans), allow you to begin with as little as Rs 500 per month.
 Starting small and investing consistently helps build healthy habits to grow your portfolio and eventually helps gather more information to grow in financial stability.

 Mutual funds, ETFs, bonds, and SIPs of mutual funds are ideal for beginners.
-Initially, investments can be made in small measures.
+Initially, investments can be made in small amounts.
 These options provide asset portfolio diversification and are relatively less hazardous.
 Although stocks can also be a good option, it is wise to start reducing your investment initially due to the risk and unpredictability of stocks.

 REITs are an excellent option for real estate investing, so yes, without requiring substantial sums of money.
 Real Estate Investment Trusts (REITs) give you exposure to real estate and the chance to acquire profits.
 This is done by pooling investor funds to buy and manage income-producing properties.
 All this without any significant investments.